-Apple has changed the way we request desktop site in iOS 13 Safari on iPhone and iPad.
-Earlier in iOS 12, this option was buried deep in the Share Sheet.
+Apple has changed the way we request desktop site in Safari on the iPhone and iPad.
+Earlier in iOS, this option was buried deep in the Share Sheet.
 But now, it is visible just by a single tap.
-Further, Safari in iOS 13 has two new options to view desktop site on iPhone and iPad.
+Let’s learn how you can request a desktop site in Safari on the iPhone or iPad.

-- How to Request Desktop Site in Safari on iPhone Running iOS 13
+- How to Request Desktop Site in Safari on iPhone in iOS 14 or 13

-- How to Set Specific Site to Always Open in Desktop Mode in iOS 13 Safari
+- How to Set Specific Site to Always Open in Desktop Mode in Safari

-- How to Permanently Set All Sites to Always Open in Desktop Mode in iOS 13 Safari
+- How to Permanently Set All Sites to Always Open in Desktop Mode in Safari

-How to Request Desktop Site in Safari on iPhone running iOS 13
+How to Request Desktop Site in Safari on iPhone in iOS 14 or 13

 - Tap on Request Desktop Website.